petehawkes/Nature-of-Code/Learning-Notes.md

 Didn't get it immediately.
 Had to use INFORM to realize I'd forgotten to substract Loc () from the Intersection value when drawing my line.

+Note: would be nice if Seedpod allowed you to paste text into the project name field.
+Also, would be nice if it saved your last Project Directory instead of defaulting to ~.